-Chipotle Sweet Potato & Quinoa Lunch Bowls are the perfect meal prep, filled with veggies & chicken, then drizzled with chipotle sauce!
+These Chipotle Chicken, Sweet Potato & Quinoa Bowls are the perfect lunch recipe packed with healthy veggies and drizzled in chipotle sauce.

 Ingredients and substitutions

 - Olive oil – or any other neutral cooking oil like avocado or canola oil.

 - Sweet potato – butternut squash or pumpkin would also work.